nodejs/build/ansible/MANUAL_STEPS.md

 The clang backend requires the installation of the IBM OpenXL17 runtime and parts of the utilities package.
-The utilties packages should be downloaded and installed automatically be the playbooks but if you are on AIX 7.2 then the Runtime packages need to be done manually as per the collapsed section below.
-AIX 7.3 already has the appropriate filesets preinstalled.
+The utilties packages should be downloaded and installed automatically be the playbooks but if you are on AIX 7.2 then the OpenXL 17 Runtime packages need to be downloaded and installed manually as per the collapsed section below.
+AIX 7.3 already has the appropriate filesets preinstalled so are not explicitly required.

 <details>
 <summary>IBM OpenXL 17 Runtime (Note: Requires IBM login)</summary>